Cao-Jinyu/IncubatePi/README.md

 All of the necessary components for this project are listed within the file [BOM.xlsx](./Circuit%20Design/BOM.xlsx).
 Links to purchase the required items are also provided.

 ### Mechanical Assembly
 The fan and heater box are attached to the side of the main incubator box using standard screws.
-Two files are provided within the [Mechanical Design](./Mechanical%20Design) directory for use as masks for drilling both the heater box and the main incubator box.
+Two templates are provided [here](./Mechanical%20Design) for use as masks for drilling the heater box and the main incubator box.

 ## University of Glasgow
 Developed as part of Real Time Embedded Programming Project at the University of Glasgow.

 Course convener:    Dr Bernd Porr

-## Team Members
-**Jack Croal**
-**Cameron Houston**
-**Chris Brown**